Why Visit Turkey – 21 Reasons We Love Türkiye

 Although Turkey is an Islamic country, visiting Turkey doesn’t have to mean no alcohol consumption.
 Unlike other Muslim countries, Türkiye has a more secular approach to governance where alcohol consumption is legal and often enjoyed in social settings; regardless, many Turks choose to abstain.

-Raki goes through an interesting process when being made.
-It is distilled two to five times from grapes before it gets re-distilled with aniseed, giving it a unique, strong flavor.
+Raki undergoes an enjoyable process during production.
+It is distilled two to five times from grapes before it gets re-distilled with aniseed, giving it a unique, intense flavor.
 It often contains 40-50% alcohol, so make sure to take it slow when enjoying raki in Turkey!

 Raki holds a cultural significance in the country and is often referred to as the national drink.
 You will see locals sip on raki to celebrate important life events or to numb the pain.
 It is usually drunk with a side of chilled water, often sweetened with brown sugar.